asimmon/trackmania-royal-match-info/README.md

 ## Special thanks

-Credit to [jeFFeSS](https://trackmania.io/#/player/213b2359-62f2-499e-aa13-6b1392ee99d8) and [Dog](https://trackmania.io/#/player/961d1145-8c7b-48c3-9191-0d1d91e44a4a) for creating the logic that lists the Royal maps in the right order, and the logic that differentiates human players and ghosts.
+Credit to [jeFFeSS](https://trackmania.io/#/player/213b2359-62f2-499e-aa13-6b1392ee99d8) and [Dog..](https://trackmania.io/#/player/961d1145-8c7b-48c3-9191-0d1d91e44a4a) for creating the logic that lists the Royal maps in the right order, the logic that differentiates human players and ghosts and inspiring this plugin in general.